rsvp/victor/README.md

 she goes to Victor and makes a pull request of her original notice with added mention of the *Marker* site.
-Alice has been authenticated by GitHub, so Victor merges into the `2015/11` directory, something similar to: https://github.com/rsvp/victor/commit/ebe6e6b715089430017a03f2615722f1bb29da49
+Alice has been authenticated by GitHub, so Victor merges into the `time/2015` directory, resulting in: https://github.com/rsvp/victor/commit/ebe6e6b715089430017a03f2615722f1bb29da49

 So now we have two more additional sources for the timeline: